Paul Knapman: Charitable work

 Paul Knapman was Chairman of Governors of The London Nautical School 1997–1999, having been a governor for eighteen years in total.
-He helped found the charity, the Coroners' Courts Support Service, with a pilot scheme in his court, which commenced in January 2003.The charity won the research, advice and support category of The Charity Awards (UK) 2011.
+He helped found the charity, the Coroners' Courts Support Service, with a pilot scheme in his court, which commenced in January 2003.
+The charity won the research, advice and support category of The Charity Awards (UK) 2011.
 He was the Chairman of the board of trustees of the charity until 2011.
-He is a trustee of The St. John's Wood Alms Houses and The Society of Apothecaries Charitable Trust.
-He is a member of the Management Committee of Westminster Boating Base.
+He was a trustee of The St. John's Wood Alms Houses and The Society of Apothecaries Charitable Trust.
+He was a member of the Management Committee of Westminster Boating Base.

+Death

+Knapman died on 5 April 2026, at the age of 81.